How to watch Verzuz: Anthony Hamilton vs Musiq Soulchild online tonight for free

 Those with Smart TVs from LG, Samsung and Sharp (among others) can Cast their Fite streams from the Fite mobile app (Android, iOS)

-Do not go opening up the Verzuz YouTube, Verzuz Instagram account or Verzuz Facebook page looking for the stream.
+Do not go opening up the Verzuz YouTube or Verzuz Facebook page looking for the stream.
 As I mentioned above, this duel won't be on any of them.

 At the most, highlights could come to some or all of those platforms later, but none of them will get it live.